-Eventually a time comes when you need to think about what menstruation products (or menstrual products) you need to get for your daughter's periods.
-By menstrual products, I mean something that will absorb menstrual blood ie pads, tampons, period cups,and sea sponges.
+Eventually, a time comes when you need to think about what menstruation products (or menstrual products) you need to get for your child’s periods.
+By menstrual or period products, I mean something that will absorb menstrual blood ie pads, tampons, period cups, and sea sponges.
+And you might be surprised at how many different products for periods exist!

 There are many names for menstruation…. periods, menses, your rags, your monthlies, that time of the month, the list goes on…..